han190/PE-Fortran/README.md

 ## Dependencies

 You will need a Fortran compiler to run this project.
 The [GNU Fortran compiler](https://gcc.gnu.org/fortran/) is recommended.
-The code is tested with gfortran (version >= 9.0, since the Fortran 2008 feature `findloc` is used in problem 54) on Mac, Linux, and the WSL system.
-To install the GNU fortran compiler, on Mac OS simply use `brew`
+The code is tested with gfortran (version >= 9.0, since the Fortran 2008 feature [findloc](https://gcc.gnu.org/onlinedocs/gfortran/FINDLOC.html) is used in problem 54) on Mac, Linux, and the WSL system.
+To install the GNU fortran compiler,

+on **Mac OS** simply use [brew](https://brew.sh/),

 ```shell
 brew install gfortran
 ```

-For Linux users, on Fedora and Ubuntu, try
+For **Fedora** users,

 ```shell
 sudo dnf install gfortran
 ```

-and
+For **Ubuntu** users,

 ```shell
 sudo apt install gfortran
 ```

-On windows it is a bit complicated.
-First you will need to enable the WSL system, and then build GNU fortran 9 from scratch.
-[This article](https://solarianprogrammer.com/2017/05/04/building-gcc-wsl-windows-subsystem-linux/) is recommended.
+On **Windows** it is a bit complicated.
+First you will need to enable the WSL system, and then build GNU fortran (version >= 9.0) from scratch because the default gfortran version on WSL is 7.4.0.
+[This article](https://solarianprogrammer.com/2017/05/04/building-gcc-wsl-windows-subsystem-linux/) might be helpful.

 ## Compiling and executing the program